ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/deep-dive/index.md

 |}
 </snippet>

-And then adding the cellRenderer prop on our 'country' column to use our component:
+And then adding the cellRenderer prop on our 'company' column to use our component:

 <snippet transform={false} language="ts">
 |colDefs: ColDef[] = [
 |  {
-|    field: "country",
+|    field: "company",
-|    cellRenderer: CountryFlagCellRendererComponent // Render a custom component
+|    cellRenderer: CompanyLogoRenderer // Render a custom component
 |  }
 |  // ...
 |];
 </snippet>

-Now, when we run the grid, we should see a country flag in place of the name:
+Now, when we run the grid, we should see a company logo next to the name:

 <grid-example title='Cell Renderer Example' name='cell-renderer-example' type='mixed' options='{ "exampleHeight": 550 }'></grid-example>

+_Note: Read our [Cell Renderer](/cell-rendering/) page for more information on using custom components in cells_

 ---